 The expedition is a collaboration between the Arctic Climate Across Scales project (ACAS), a YOPP-endorsed project, funded by the Knut and Alice Wallenberg Foundation, and co-funded by INTAROS; together with collaborators from Leeds University (UK) funded by the Natural Environment Research Council (NERC) and Stockholm University, funded by the Swedish Research Council.
 Other participants are funded by the US’ National Science Foundation.

-You can check out all the INTAROS observing sites in this interactive map.
+You can check out all the observing sites assessed by INTAROS in this interactive map.

 01 July 2018